jeswin/chimpanzee/README.md

 This is still work in progress.
 The first non-beta version will come out along with the release of the parent project (Isotropy).

+This project is being maintained at gitlab.com/looptype.
+Everything else is just a mirror.

 Installation
 ------------
 ```